AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 Sufami Turbo games are not supported by the Beetle Supafaust core, and will require Snes9x.
 Additionally, zip or 7z compression will prevent Cartridge Linking from being used.

-Some Satellaview games require [SatData](#satdata) with the Time Channels to play correctly.

 ### BIOS

 For Sufami Turbo games to work, the file `STBIOS.bin` needs to be placed in the `bios` folder on the games partition.
 The MD5 checksum of this file is `d3a44ba7d42a74d3ac58cb9c14c6a5ca`.